robitalec/ScaleInMultilayerNetworks/paper/introduction.md

 <!-- Social proximity scale
 sociality exists
 -->

+Sociality is important because conspecifics have positive and negative benefits

+Sociality is accompanied by positive and negative effects, and evolves when the net benefit is greater than the cost (Silk 2007).
+Positive effects include protection from predators, mating opportunities, and resource location and access (Silk 2007).
+Negative effects include increased competition, risk of disease transfer and infection (Silk 2007).

 Social scale is the type of social relationship measured and how this relationship is defined (Farine 2015).
 If the greater range of a social